syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Popup-Events.md

 # Events

-There are four built-in events in the SfPopupLayout control namely:
+There are four built-in events in the SfPopupLayout control namely,

 * Opening
 * Opened